-This hands-on, 5-day training event is aimed at introducing the concepts of performing high throughput bioinformatics analysis on the NYUAD HPC (Dalma), using the workflows/pipelines developed by the Core Bioinformatics.
+This hands-on, 5-day training workshop aimed to introduce the concepts of performing high throughput bioinformatics analysis on the NYUAD HPC (Dalma), using the workflows/pipelines developed by the Core Bioinformatics.
 It addressed De novo genome assembly, De novo metagenomic analysis, RNA-seq analysis, Single Cell RNAseq analysis, CHIP-seq analysis, variant detection (SNPs/Indels), and data visualization.
-As this workshop aimed to prepare and train participants on performing these types of analysis in a high performance- computing environment, we used the opportunity to train participants in the usage of BioSAILs.
-We had preselected two online courses for the participants to attend before attending the workshops, which introduced Linux & the command line interface, as we as the R statistical language.
-The workshop took short introduction talks/presentations on each subject, followed by hands-on data analysis.
-It was organized and jointly delivered, between NYU-AD and NYU-NY.
+This workshop aimed to prepare and train participants on performing these types of analysis in a high-performance- computing environment; the Bioinformatics team used this opportunity to train participants in the usage of BioSAILs.
+Before attending this workshop, participants completed two online courses that introduced Linux & the command line interface and the R statistical language.
+The workshop included short introduction talks/presentations on each subject, followed by hands-on data analysis.
+The Deep Sequencing Analysis Book Camp was organized and jointly delivered between NYU-AD and NYU-NY.
 The topics covered included:

-The Center for Genomics and Systems Biology, the NYUAD Technology Core Platforms, and the NYUAD Science Division co-organize the NYUAD Biology Exchange (BioEx).
-BioEx brings NYUAD researchers to discuss and share their expertise on techniques and core platforms, including sequencing, bioinformatics, and microscopy.
+The Center for Genomics and Systems Biology, the NYUAD Core Technology Platforms, and the NYUAD Science Division co-organized the NYUAD Biology Exchange (BioEx).
+NYUAD Researchers gathered at BioEx to discuss and share their expertise on techniques and core platforms, including sequencing, bioinformatics, and microscopy.

-A panel discussion for postdoctoral associates and research scientists, 'Applying for Faculty Positions,' led by Justin Blau and NYUAD standing faculty.
-This discussion allows NYUAD researchers to learn the best practices and processes for applying to future faculty positions.
+A panel discussion for postdoctoral associates and research scientists led by Justin Blau and NYUAD standing faculty, provided NYUAD Researchers the opportunity to learn the best practices and processes for applying for faculty positions.

-This workshop led by Justin Blau, provided researchers with the ability to improve their communication skills, gain expert knowledge, and gain the confidence to discuss their research in public.
+Justin Blau conducted 'How to Give an Effective Research Workshop?' to NYUAD Researchers.
+This workshop provided Researchers the opportunity to improve their communication skills, gain expert knowledge, and the confidence to discuss their research in public.

-In this workshop, 'Grant Writing for Researchers and Junior Faculty,' Justin Blau taught participants how to write a successful grant proposal to NYUAD researchers.
+'Grant Writing for Researchers and Junior Faculty,' presented by Justin Blau, taught participants how to write a successful grant proposal.